 An analysis indicated that the uncertainty in noise temperature arose primarily from uncertainty in the input loss.
 These losses consist of stainless steel coaxial cable, cryogenic 10 dB attenuator, cryogenic bias tee, and the input RF probe.
 These losses were characterized in a separate cryogenic dewar at each temperature for which noise measurements were performed.
-The insertion loss of the input RF probe was measured at room temperature by measuring the return loss with the probe tips open, but could not be measured at cryogenic temperatures.
+The insertion loss of the input RF probe was measured at room temperature by measuring the return loss with the probe tips open, but it could not be measured at cryogenic temperatures.
 Therefore, an uncertainty of 0.1 dB on the input loss was assumed for the RF probe to account for any changes in its insertion loss as $T_{ph}$ is decreased from 300 K to 40 K. Its temperature was assumed to be that of the cryogenic bias tee connected to the RF probe.
-While certainly of importance for absolute noise temperature values, these uncertainties only uniformly shift the measured $T_{50}$ and thus do not affect the trends of $T_{50}$ with $V_{DS}$ at any $T_{ph}$.
-Based on an uncertainty of 0.1 dB in the input loss, an absolute uncertainty of $\sim 20$\% at $T_{ph}= 40$ K and $\sim 15$\% at $T_{ph}=300$ K in $T_{50}$ was determined.
+Based on an uncertainty of 0.1 dB in the input loss, an absolute uncertainty in $T_{50}$ of $\sim 20$\% at $T_{ph}= 40$ K and $\sim 15$\% at $T_{ph}=300$ K was determined.
 The repeatability of the $T_{50}$ measurements was $\lesssim 0.5$ K at $T_{ph}= 40$ K and $\sim 1$ K at $T_{ph}=300$ K.